Anthony Kelly (lacrosse)

 Anthony Kelly (born May 30, 1980) is a retired professional lacrosse player that played on the Chesapeake Bayhawks in the MLL (Major League Lacrosse).
 He has also played for the Rochester Knighthawks and New York Titans in the NLL, the Kentucky Stickhorses in the NALL, and the Los Angeles Riptide, Chicago Machine, Rochester Rattlers, Ohio Machine, and Denver Outlaws of the MLL.
 He is a faceoff specialist and retired in April 2018.
+He is currently the head coach of the California Redwoods of the Premier Lacrosse League.

 As a member of the United States national indoor lacrosse team, Kelly won a bronze medal at the 2007 World Indoor Lacrosse Championship.
 He came out of retirement to return at the 2019 edition, winning another bronze medal.

 Biography

 Early life

 Anthony Kelly was born in North Olmsted, Ohio, on May 30, 1980, to Mike and Linda Kelly.
 Kelly played for St. Ignatius High School in Cleveland, Ohio, under Ed Aghajanian.

 College career

 Kelly played four years of college lacrosse at Ohio State University for coach Joe Breschi, starting every game.
 He had a fantastic college career.
 Some of his key college accomplishments include: